 I have read several pieces and books of Linda's and she captures place beautifully and deeply with details that bring a place to life.
 I think a full week working with her would be a major asset to my or anyone's writing.”

-As a deeply appreciative recent participant, I would urge you to experience Centro Pokkoli for yourself at one of two upcoming workshops in Vitorchiano for the summer of 2009.
+As a deeply appreciative recent participant, I would urge you to experience Centro Pokkoli for yourself at one of two upcoming workshops in Vitorchiano.

 More About Linda Lappin

-Novelist, poet and translator, Ms. Lappin is the author of "Wintering with the Abominable Snowman" poetry from Kayak press in Santa Cruz, The Etruscan, Wynkin de Worde, Galway Ireland, and Katherine's Wish, which is finalist for the Foreword Book Award for
+Novelist, poet and translator, Ms. Lappin is the author of "Wintering with the Abominable Snowman" poetry from Kayak press in Santa Cruz, The Etruscan, Wynkin de Worde, Galway Ireland, Katherine's Wish, and The Soul of Place – A Creative Writing Workbook.

 In addition to the Spirit of Place workshops, the Centro Pokkoli can host workshops organized by private individuals and institutions.
 They can make arrangements for hotels, meals, workshop space, excursions, events and local transportation.
-More information can be found at their website: www.pokkoli.org.
+More information can be found on the website.